bezmoradi/tutorials/go/19-godoc.md

 # Go > Godoc

 Godoc parses Go source code - including comments - and produces documentation as HTML or plain text.
-The end result is documentation tightly coupled with the code it documents (To read more, visit [Godoc: documenting Go code](https://go.dev/blog/godoc)).
+The end result is documentation tightly coupled with the code it documents (to read more, visit [Godoc: documenting Go code](https://go.dev/blog/godoc)).
 To install Godoc, run the following command in the terminal:

 ```text
 $ go install golang.org/x/tools/cmd/godoc@latest